audrasjb/amcharts-wp/readme.txt

 * Added ability to pass in custom parameters via shortcode

 = 1.0.6 =
-* Fixed a warning that was being displayed if Wordpress debug mode was enabled
+* Fixed a warning that was being displayed if WordPress debug mode was enabled

 = 1.0.5 =
 * Fixed a bug that was causing resource list to break on some PHP setups